gibbz00/rops/CONTRIBUTING.md

 set -e

 # Make sure the toolchain is up to date and includes the
-# neccessary components specified in rust-toolchain.toml:
+# necessary components specified in rust-toolchain.toml:
 rustup update "$(rustup toolchain list | rg override | cut -d ' ' -f1)"

 # Make sure things are properly formatted